mapbox/rehype-highlight-code-block/README.md

 [![Build Status](https://travis-ci.org/mapbox/rehype-highlight-code-block.svg?branch=master)](https://travis-ci.org/mapbox/rehype-highlight-code-block)

-[rehype](https://github.com/wooorm/rehype) plugin that finds code blocks in HTML and lets you highlight them with a function.
+[rehype] plugin that finds code blocks in HTML and lets you highlight them with a function.

-**Best suited for Node**, because it includes [an HTML parser](https://github.com/inikulin/parse5) to parse the return value of your highlighting function.
+**Best suited for Node**, because it includes an HTML parser, [parse5](https://github.com/inikulin/parse5), to parse the return value of your highlighting function.
-If you are doing your syntax highlighting in the browser, you might consider [rehype-highlight](https://github.com/wooorm/rehype-highlight).
+If you are doing your syntax highlighting in the browser, you might consider [lowlight] or [refractor], both of which will work with [rehype] or other [unified] tools.

 ## Installation